nikspyratos/toybox/README.md

   - Set up for deployment without storing credentials/IPs in the repo.
 Also would like to use the yaml style more but the doc examples are focused on the PHP version too much.
   - [Update default Caddyfile](https://github.com/deployphp/deployer/discussions/3666)
 - Supervisor for managing all the different pieces?
-- Test multi-server version of this
 - Toybox Website - Jigsaw?
 Or the default welcome page?
-- Support/helpdesk and (maybe) CRM recommendations